-7.3.1 Sample identification

-For all phases, participants will self-identify and opt-in to the project by responding to recruitment advertising co-developed with clubs and the project teams.
+7.3.1 Sample identificationFor all phases, participants will self-identify and opt-in to the project by responding to recruitment advertising co-developed with clubs and the project teams.

-A multimedia recruitment strategy will be developed and will include social media posts, posters and leaflets, all of which will provide instructions on how to join the study and necessary contact details.
+A multimedia recruitment strategy will be developed and will include social media posts, posters, and leaflets, all of which will provide instructions on how to join the study and necessary contact details.
 The football clubs and study partners will design and execute a co-developed recruitment strategy that makes use of these materials.

-Interested participants who make contact with the study team will be asked a series of questions to screen for eligibility.
-This will aim to identify men who are: aged 18-44; self-report that they bet on sports at least once a week; express an interest in reducing their involvement in gambling and say they can commit to attending sessions once a week for nine weeks.
-At this point, men will also be screened to determine their gambling status, using the Problem Gambling Severity Index (PGSI) mini screening questionnaire.
-A score of 4 or more would indicate that they might have a gambling problem, and if this were the case, the potential participant would not be included in the study, but would be directed towards further information to self - refer to sources of advice and treatment offered by our expert partners.
+Interested participants who contact the study team will be asked a series of questions to screen for eligibility.
+This will aim to identify men who are: aged 18-44 (phase 2a) and 18-55 (phase 2b); self-report that they bet on sports at least once a week; express an interest in reducing their involvement in gambling and say they can commit to attending sessions once a week for nine weeks.
+At this point, men will also be screened to determine their gambling status, using the Problem Gambling Severity Index (PGSI) questionnaire.
+In both phases only those with a PGSI score of 14 or less will be eligible.

-Participants who take part in focus groups and/or in-depth interviews will be offered a £20 voucher to thank them for their time.
-Participants who take part in the full FFAB feasibility test or the pilot RCT will be offered £20 voucher to thank them for their time.
+Participants who take part in focus groups and/or in-depth interviews will be offered a ± 20 voucher to thank them for their time.
+Participants who take part in the full FFAB feasibility test or the pilot RCT will be offered ± 20 voucher to thank them for their time.